-Portage’s adolescent program for francophone youth is a French-speaking residential drug addiction rehabilitation program, located in Saint-Malachie Quebec.
+Portage’s adolescent and young adults program (18-21 years) for francophone youth is a French-speaking residential drug addiction rehabilitation program, located in Saint-Malachie, in Chaudière-Appalaches, Quebec.

 Within the gender-specific therapeutic community environment, residents deal with the root causes of their drug addiction problems and learn how to better function in their everyday lives, without needing drugs.

 The on-site schooling, tailored to individual needs, helps them learn to succeed in school.

 The supportive community of people who have been through similar struggles helps them to develop the self-esteem and social competencies necessary to build the confidence that they too can live healthy, happy, and productive lives.

 Aftercare and Family Services help them develop a strong support network of people to help them pursue a positive lifestyle after treatment.